opinner/Good-Scientific-Practice-in-Practice/README.md

 # Good Scientific Practice — in Practice

+## Disclaimer
+> [!IMPORTANT]
+> This is a copy of an ongoing work in my current research project.
+> The vast majority of this work was written by me, but single links were recommended by other project members.
+> It is copied here to make it available to people outside the project and also to connect it publicly with my name.

 ## Introduction

 This document curates (digital) resources to various topics.
 In their sum, these resources describe something like *Good Scientific Practice*.
 The idea is to ease the entry into climate research.
 But this implies by no means that experienced climate researchers always follow good scientific practice.
 Some do it more, some do it less.